 Your property manager does most of the work.

 Although we'll do the heavy lifting, as the landlord, you must:

-- Permit us to follow building codes and housing regulations affecting fair housing, health and safety;
+- Permit us to follow building codes and housing regulations pertaining to fair housing, health and safety;

 Item 3, means that we may need to replenish your contingency account from time to time to pay for repairs.
 Whenever we can we will do this from collected rents rather than collecting from you.

-a free reference for property owners in Page County
+a useful source for property owners in Page County